nodejs/node/doc/api/n-api.md

 cancelled and `napi_generic_failure` will be returned.
 If successful, the `complete` callback will be invoked with a status value of `napi_cancelled`.
-The work should not be deleted before the `complete` callback invocation, even when it was successfuly cancelled.
+The work should not be deleted before the `complete` callback invocation, even when it was successfully cancelled.

 [Aynchronous Operations]: #n_api_asynchronous_operations